openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 Building the software into your rig is comprised of three steps:

-1. preparing the Edison (aka flashing the Edison)
+1. Preparing the Edison (aka flashing the Edison)
-2. installing the “looping” code (aka setup script for oref0)
+2. Installing the “looping” code (aka setup script for oref0)
-3. customizing your loop
+3. Customizing your loop

 ### 1. Preparing/flashing the Edison

-The Edison comes with an operating system that doesn’t work the best with OpenAPS.
+The Edison comes with an operating system that doesn’t work easily with OpenAPS.
 The first step is to replace the operating system with a new one.
 This is called “flashing” the Edison.

 Let’s start by downloading the updated operating system (it’s called Jubilinux) to your computer so that we can install it later onto the Edison.
 Go to Safari and download [jubilinux.zip](http://www.robinkirkman.com/jubilinux/jubilinux.zip)

 Now we move to the Edison.
 You’ll see two microB USB ports on your explorer board.
 One is labeled OTG (that’s for flashing) and one is labeled UART (that’s for logging into the Edison from a computer).
 We will need to use both to flash.
-We’re going to plug both of those into our computer’s USB ports using the cables listed in the parts list (Dexcom’s charging cable will work. too).
+We’re going to plug both of those into our computer’s USB ports using the cables listed in the parts list (Dexcom’s charging cable will work too).

 ![Explorer Board rig with two cables and red light on](../../Images/Edison/ExplorerBoard_two_charging_cables.png)

-Once you plug in the cables, you should see your Edison board in your Finder folder as a connected “device”.
+Once you plug in the cables, you should see your Edison board in your Finder as a connected “device” (similar to what you would see if you plug in a USB).
 If you don’t…try different cables.
-If your USB port is bad and not recognizing the device, you may need to [reset your SMC first](http://osxdaily.com/2010/03/24/when-and-how-to-reset-your-mac-system-management-controller-smc/) (it’s not hard to do, takes 2 minutes.)
+If your USB port is bad and not recognizing the device, you may need to [reset your SMC first](https://support.apple.com/en-au/HT201295) (it’s not hard to do, takes 2 minutes.)

 ![Edison in Finder](../../Images/Edison/Edison_in_Finder_folder.png)